-- A Debian Linux computer running and online
+- A Debian 9.x Linux computer updated and online.

-- You can choose to either install XLX and AMBE together or separate them over the network.
+- You can choose to install XLX and AMBED together or separate them over the network.
 If you go the network route, make sure both places can talk over UDP 10100.

 - Have your XLX number in mind, DNS setup for the web dashboards

 Step-by-Step Guide coming soon.
 The process at a high level is: